haiku/website/content/blog/anarchos/2024-04-09_an_odissey_to_port_compcert.md

 ### The easiest part

 Porting OCaml was not too hard: copying most of Linux configuration in the `configure{.ac}` files work as is.
-Don't forget to add some platform detection in `config.guess`, and some libraries tweaking :
+Don't forget to add some platform detection in `config.guess`, and some libraries tweaking:
 - -lm is not necessary
 - -lbsd is mandatory to use `getentropy`
 - -lnetwork to use... well networks :)